Our Company Dancers

 Production Assistant - Janet Wentling

-Videography and Publicity Photography - Demian Spindler
+Videography - Demian Spindler

 Graphic Design - Lisa Gates